 Similarly, if another driver rear-ended you, then a lawyer can help you when dealing with their insurance company.
 If you were rear-ended by a driver who was at-fault, then you have the right to compensation.

 You can receive compensation for medical bills, personal property damage, loss of income, and also for pain and suffering.
 An experienced lawyer can ensure that you receive a fair settlement when you are the victim in an accident.

-Contact Marc J. Shuman & Associates If You’ve Been Involved In A Rear-End Collision
+Contact Shuman Legal If You’ve Been Involved In A Rear-End Collision

 If You Or Someone You Know Has Been Involved In A Car Accident,

 CALL (800) 722-9744 NOW To Speak To An Experienced Injury Lawyer For FREE.

 Since 1996, the Law Offices of Shuman Legal have been helping Car Accident victims, all injured victims and their families, navigate the complex legal process.
 As experienced personal injury, worker’s compensation, auto accidents, and wrongful death attorneys, we can help you evaluate the facts.

 We can also assess your options, navigate the legal challenges, and advocate on your behalf.
 Shuman Legal has over 77 combined years of experience advocating for over 20,000 injury victims and their families and recovering over 50 million dollars on their behalf.
 We advocate on your behalf, so you can focus on the task of recovery.